happypeter/edocs/plaintext/multimedia/slide.md

 # omnigraffle
-## get schcon like slide,
+## get schcon like slide

 I first need a fixed sized backgroud, then I will drow everything on it.

-1. show ruler
+1. show ruler, save favrite style and colors
-2. background 12cm:9cm(14pt for font-size)
+2. background 12cm:9cm(14pt for font-size, put it on a unique layer and then lock the layer)
 3. draw everything on this backgroud(draw the whole picture first, leave enough space for comming things )
 4. make backgroud tranparent